Former Trump manager Manafort to plead guilty in Mueller probe: court documents

-WASHINGTON (Reuters) - U.S. President Donald Trump’s former campaign chairman Paul Manafort has agreed to plead guilty to two criminal counts as part of a deal with Special Counsel Robert Mueller, court documents showed on Friday in what could be a blow to Trump in the long-running investigation of Russian election influence.
+WASHINGTON (Reuters) - U.S. President Donald Trump’s former campaign chairman Paul Manafort will plead guilty to two criminal counts as part of a deal with prosecutors on Friday, court documents showed in what could be a blow to Trump in Special Counsel Robert Mueller’s long-running probe of Russian election meddling.

-As part of the deal, Manafort, 69, could be required to cooperate with Mueller’s probe into Russia’s role in the 2016 presidential election and whether Trump’s campaign colluded with Russia in the 2016 election.
+As part of the deal, Manafort, 69, could be required to cooperate with Mueller’s probe into Russia’s role in the 2016 presidential election and whether Trump’s campaign colluded with Russia in the 2016 U.S. presidential election.

 Details of the deal were likely to emerge in a plea agreement hearing scheduled for 11 a.m.
-ET (1500 GMT) in the federal court.
+ET (1500 GMT) in federal court.
+Manafort would become the most prominent former Trump campaign official to plead guilty in Mueller’s investigation, which has cast a shadow over Trump’s presidency.

+It remains unclear if the deal will include Manafort’s cooperation with Mueller’s probe, dealing a blow to Trump ahead of congressional elections on Nov.
+6.

+Another approach would be for Manafort to plead guilty without cooperating in hopes of a presidential pardon.
+Trump has not said whether he would pardon Manafort, but the president has not publicly ruled it out.

 Manafort will plead guilty to one count of conspiracy against the United States and one count of conspiracy to obstruct justice, according to documents filed in the U.S. District Court for the District of Columbia.
 Five other charges were dropped in the new court filing.